Sean Combs: 2005–2009: "Diddy" and Press Play

-In 2006, when Combs refused to release musician Mase from his contractual obligations to allow him to join the group G-Unit, 50 Cent recorded a diss song, "Hip-Hop".
+In 2006, when Combs refused to release rapper Mase from his contractual obligations with Bad Boy to allow him to join the group G-Unit, 50 Cent recorded a diss song, "Hip-Hop".
 The lyrics imply that Combs knew the identity of the Notorious B.I.G.'s murderer.
-The two later resolved the feud.
+The two resolved the feud, but it resurfaced in later years.

 Combs released his first album in four years, Press Play, on October 17, 2006, on the Bad Boy Records label.
-The album, featuring guest appearances by many popular artists, debuted at number one on the U.S. Billboard 200 chart with sales of over 173,009.
+The album, featuring guest appearances by many popular artists, debuted at number one on the US Billboard 200 chart with sales of over 173,009.
 Its singles "Come to Me" and "Last Night" both reached the top ten of the Billboard Hot 100.
 The album became available to preview on MTV's The Leak on October 10, 2006, a week before being sold in stores.
 Press Play received mixed to positive reviews from critics, and was certified Gold on the RIAA ratings.
 On September 18, 2007, Combs teamed up with 50 Cent and Jay-Z for the "Forbes I Get Money Billion Dollar Remix".

-In March 2008, the Los Angeles Times claimed that the Notorious B.I.G. and Combs orchestrated the 1994 robbery and shooting of Tupac, substantiating the claim with supposed FBI documents; the newspaper later retracted the story, acknowledging that the documents had been fabricated.
-Dexter Isaac, an associate of record management executive Jimmy Henchman, confessed in 2012 that he had shot Tupac on Henchman's orders.

-In June 2008, Combs' representative denied rumors of another name change.
+In June 2008, Combs's representative denied rumors of another name change.
 Combs ventured into reality television in August 2008 with the premiere of his VH1 series I Want to Work for Diddy.
 He appeared—credited under his real name—in two episodes of Season 7 of CSI: Miami: "Presumed Guilty" and "Sink or Swim", in the role of lawyer Derek Powell.